christian-marie/sieste/README.md

 The format for output is [time, value] where:

 * time: is the unix timestamp, with extra precision in the form of a real number
-* value: is the value represented
+* value: is the value represented.
+Integer, or float if `_float` is flagged.

 Sample API call: